MaishaB/undergraduate-privacy-curriculum/ARTIFACT-EVALUATION.md

 Please see README.md for details on how to set up and run programming excercises in Jupyter notebooks.

 ### Accessibility (All badges)
-The artifact can be accessed at the following link: https://github.com/MaishaB/undergraduate-privacy-curriculum.
+- The artifact can be accessed at the following link: https://github.com/MaishaB/undergraduate-privacy-curriculum.
+- Commit Branch: `main`